Particular/docs.particular.net/servicecontrol/servicecontrol-instances/deployment/scmu.md

 ## Install methods

 ServiceControl can be installed in multiple ways.
 This article describes using the visual ServiceControl Management application.
 Scripted installs and upgrades can be done via the [ServiceControl Management PowerShell module](powershell.md).
-Advanced installation guidance to support high-load and high-availability is available on [active/active remote setups](./servicecontrol-instances/remotes.md) and [active/passive clustering](deploying-servicecontrol-in-a-cluster.md).
+Advanced installation guidance to support high-load and high-availability is available on [active/active remote setups](/servicecontrol/servicecontrol-instances/remotes.md) and [active/passive clustering](/servicecontrol/deploying-servicecontrol-in-a-cluster.md).

 There is also a [community-managed puppet module](https://forge.puppet.com/tragiccode/nservicebusservicecontrol).

-partial: prereqs
+partial: prereqs //TODO move file, appropriate here?

 ## Planning